 - ・5-minute walk southeast from Kaigan Line Kyukyoryuchi-Daimarumae Station

-The museum stays open until 21:00 on Saturdays.
+The Museum stays open until 19:30 on Fridays and Saturdays.

 Closed: Mondays *Museum hours and closures are subject to change.